HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 )
 }}

-The API is generally available on Chromium-based browsers on Chrome OS, Android, macOS, and Windows starting from version 56.
+The API is generally available on Chromium-based browsers on Chrome OS, Android, macOS, and Windows starting from version 56 (<a hreflang="en" href="https://caniuse.com/web-bluetooth">current browser support for the Web Bluetooth API</a>).
 On Linux, the API is provided behind a flag.
 71 desktop and 45 mobile sites make use of this capability.
 For instance, the <a hreflang="en" href="https://web.brewfather.app/">Brewfather</a> PWA targeted at home-brewers allows them to send a beer recipe wirelessly over to a Bluetooth-enabled brewing system.
 Again, all without installing any third-party software.

 {{ figure_markup(
 image="web-bluetooth.png",